 All of the mechanical components for the lock were designed in SolidWorks and 3D printed.
 Two prototypes were created, and parts were carried over between prototypes to keep the project under budget.
 Here are the main components:

 - Optical encoder wheel

 - Main case with integrated PCB and motor mounts

 I designed everything but the main case for prototype #2, though I did modify it with my own motor and PCB mounting bosses.
 The entirety of the lock was assembled in CAD to check fit before printing, and 3D printing constraints were considered throughout the entire process.
 By creating two prototypes, we were able to nail the tolerances for the final prototype, enabling us to create very reliable friction fits for some parts, reducing BOM cost.

-This was an incredibly rewarding project to complete.
+This was a very rewarding project to complete.
 I got the opportunity to utilize many sub-modules that I’d had experience with from previous projects (motor driver, power supply, etc), but also the chance to use new modules, like the ESP8266 WiFi board.
 Programming the web interface was an interesting challenge as I’d never communicated with a MySQL database through PHP before, or set up databases and handled GET requests.

 In the future, it’d be fun to revisit the project and take more time to design it for low power and make it physically smaller.
 There are many approaches to this - sleeping the WiFi module, getting rid of the external MCU, or communicating over Bluetooth to a WiFi base station.
 There was also a lot of empty space inside the prototype.
 While it looked impressive, the empty space was really just a waste.
 A case redesign, coupled with a custom PCB (instead of a protoboard one-off) would allow the device to be a lot smaller.